zippiehq/cartesi-coprocessor/README.md

 ```
 5. **Deployment**

+##### Obtaining RPC Provider and Etherscan API Key

+To interact with the Ethereum mainnet, you will need an RPC URL provided by services like Alchemy or Infura:

+Visit Alchemy or Infura and create an account to obtain the RPC URL.

+Go to Etherscan to obtain an API key.
+- Register or log in
+- Navigate to API-Keys in your account settings
+- Generate a new API key for use with your deployments

-Replace placeholders with your actual RPC URL, private key, and Etherscan API key
+Replace placeholders with your obtained  RPC URL, private key, and Etherscan API key

 ```
 COPROCESSOR_ADDRESS=0xB819BA4c5d2b64d07575ff4B30d3e0Eca219BFd5 MACHINE_HASH=0x<machine_hash_here> forge script script/Deploy.s.sol:DeployScript --rpc-url <rpc-url> --private-key xxx --etherscan-api-key xxx --broadcast --verify